AndyHao/learnGit/readme.txt

-Git is a version conrtol system
+Git is a distribution version conrtol system.
-Git is free software
+Git is free software.